 Welcome to Virginia!
-Here at DMV, we're excited to help you get on the road.
-These steps will give you the information you need to drive on Virginia's highways.
+We're excited to help you get on the road.
+These steps will give you the information you need to drive on Virginia's roadways.

-Information you need to review/study to obtain a driver's license is listed below:
+Additional information you need to review to obtain a driver's license is listed below:

 Before operating a vehicle in Virginia, it must pass an annual safety inspection and display a valid safety inspection sticker.
 Be warned: if you drive your vehicle without an inspection sticker, you may be ticketed by law enforcement.
 A conviction for violating Virginia inspection laws could result in a fine and be posted to your driving record.
 For information about safety inspections, or to find safety inspection stations near you, contact the Virginia State Police at www.vsp.virginia.gov or (804) 674-6774.